* Archive page for historical reference only. This page is no longer being actively updated *

 Woolworths is Australia's biggest traditional supermarket chain, having overtaken traditional rival Coles - then a unit of Wesfarmers - in 2006.
 The two groups compete fiercely across several sectors.
 Woolworths has the dominant position in the local grocery market, with 1,050 supermarkets in Australia and another 180 in New Zealand trading under the Countdown brand.
 However the biggest threat to both Woolworths and Coles has been the growth of German invader Aldi, which has made significant inroads into the homegrown brands' market share in groceries.
 Woolworths had around 32% national share in 2020 (and more than 57% of online groceries) compared to Coles' 29% and Aldi on just over 12%.
-Separate subsidiary Endeavour Group operates a collection of specialised liquor retail chains including BWS and Dan Murphy's, as well as around 850 pubs, hotels and gambling outlets.
-It sold its network of 700 service stations to forecourt operator EG Group for A$1.25bn in 2018 after an earlier deal to sell them to BP was blocked by regulators.
+Until 2021, the group also housed a collection of specialised liquor retail chains including BWS and Dan Murphy's, as well as around 850 pubs, hotels and gambling outlets.
+These were demerged in June 2021 as Endeavour Group.
+Woolworths sold its network of 700 service stations to forecourt operator EG Group for A$1.25bn in 2018 after an earlier deal to sell them to BP was blocked by regulators.
 Big W is a chain of general merchandise stores.
 In 2020, the group announced plans to acquire a majority stake in foodservice wholesaler and distributor PFD, but that proposal has been referred to competition regulators.
 In 2011, Woolworths attempted to open a new front against rival Wesfarmers - then owner of Coles supermarkets - with a move into home improvement in partnership with Lowe's of the US.
 New chain Masters was intended to rival Wesfarmers' Bunnings DIY business, but it failed to make headway.
 At around the same time performance suddenly flagged alarmingly in the main Woolies business following the adoption of a disastrous low-price strategy designed to counter the threat from Aldi and a rejuvenated Coles.
 That led to the departure of several key personnel including the CEO, and also the closure of the Masters DIY chain.
 Brad Banducci became the group's new CEO.
-There has been a solid recovery since with revenues rising to A$63.7bn (or approx US$44bn) for the year to Jun 2020, including petrol.
-Net profit was A$1.6bn (US$1.1bn).
-Australian food retail accounts for A$42.2bn.
+There has been a solid recovery since with revenues rising to A$67.3bn (or approx US$46.4bn) for the year to Jun 2021, including A$11.6bn from Endeavour Group.
+Net profit for ye 2021 was almost A$2.0bn (US$1.4bn).
+Australian food retail accounted for A$44.4bn.
 Despite its name, Woolworths Australia has no direct connection to the old American or British retail businesses.
 Retail entrepreneur Percy Christmas appropriated the name for his new general store in 1924 when he discovered that the celebrated US company had failed to trademark the brand in Australia.
 Woolworths launched its first supermarket in 1960 and that side of the business gradually came to dominate its general retail division, now Big W.

 Capsule checked 15th January 2021